danielaparker/jsoncons/README.md

 ## What's new on master

+- The json internal representation of signed and unsigned integers has been changed from `long long` and `unsigned long long` to `int64_t` and `uint64_t`.
+  This should not impact you unless you've implemented your own `json_input_handler` or `json_output_handler`, refer to the Changelog for more details.
+- `json::parse_string` has been renamed to `json::parse`, the old name is deprecated but still works
+- `output_format` drops support for `floatfield` property

 - Supports [Stefan Goessner's JsonPath](http://goessner.net/articles/JsonPath/).
 See example below and [documentation](https://github.com/danielaparker/jsoncons/wiki/json_query).

-- The json internal representation of signed and unsigned integers has been changed from `long long` and `unsigned long long` to `int64_t` and `uint64_t`.
-  This should not impact you unless you've implemented your own `json_input_handler` or `json_output_handler`, refer to the Changelog for more details.

 ## Benchmarks